saheelBreezo/morans-index/README.md

 # morans-index
-Moran's I is a measure of spatial autocorrelation developed by Patrick Alfred Pierce Moran.
+Moran's I (morans index) is a measure of spatial autocorrelation developed by Patrick Alfred Pierce Moran.